 You can find out more about breadcrumb navigation and how it works in this guide from Big Commerce.

-Page titles and meta tags
+#6 Optimise your page titles and meta tags

 Part of SEO is making sure that if your website appears in a search, people are likely to click it.
 There’s no point being listed if no one clicks on your results!
 You can do this by optimising your page titles and meta descriptions.